Can a Bitaxe Really Find a Block?

 For a Bitaxe pointed at SoloFury, configure the AxeOS settings as:

-Pool URL: stratum+tcp://bch.solofury.com:7070 # for BCH
+Pool URL: stratum+tcp://bch.solofury.com:7070 # BCH

-stratum+tcp://bc2.solofury.com:8080 # for BC2 (recommended)
+stratum+tcp://bc2.solofury.com:8080 # BC2

-stratum+tcp://bch2.solofury.com:8585 # for BCH2 (recommended)
+stratum+tcp://bch2.solofury.com:8585 # BCH2

-stratum+tcp://xec.solofury.com:9090 # for XEC
+stratum+tcp://xec.solofury.com:9090 # XEC

-stratum+tcp://btc.solofury.com:6060 # for BTC (lottery)
+stratum+tcp://btc.solofury.com:6060 # BTC (lottery)

-Username: YOUR_WALLET_ADDRESS.bitaxe1
+Username: YOUR_WALLET_ADDRESS.worker1

 Password: x

-# For European miners, use eu- prefix for &#126;20-30ms latency:
+# European miners can use the eu- prefix for lower latency:

 stratum+tcp://eu-bc2.solofury.com:8080